 - Post editor

 I personally use this setting and will suggest using it.

 With that said,

 This completes our tour of the WP Rocket dashboard and introduction to its features.
-WP Rocket is the best cache plugin that I have come across because it gives results and is available at pocket friendly price.
-Also, this plugin is on our list of recommend WordPress tools.
+WP Rocket is the best cache plugin that I have come across because it gives results and is available at a pocket-friendly price.
+Also, this plugin is on our list of recommended WordPress tools.